 The Effect of SQG on Overall Scores for the Groups of Students

-Table 3 presents the comparison between each group’s exam grades in the 1st semester- before SQG and the 2nd semester grades- after SQG.
-It can be seen that there was no statistically significant increase in exam grades among the good-achieving students as well as the very good-achieving students.
-However, a statistically significant rise in grades after engaging in question-generation was evident among the low-achieving students as well as the middleintermediate-achieving students.
-The increase in the average score of the low-achieving group was particularly impressive—21 percent as against 9 percent among the intermediate-achieving cohort.
+Table 3 presents the comparison of each group’s first-semester exam scores—pre- SQG—and their second-semester scores, post-SQG.
+It can be seen that there was no statistically significant increase in exam scores among good-achieving and very-good-achieving students.
+However, a statistically significant upturn in post-SQG scores was evident among both low-achieving and intermediate-achieving students.
+The increase in the average score of the low-achieving group was particularly impressive—21 percent compared with 9 percent among the intermediate-achieving cohort.

-Place Table 3 here.
+Place Table 3 here

 The Effect of SQG on Scores for Higher-Order-Thinking Questions among the Student Groups